bdsmgeek/fuck-rpg/README.md

 It should NOT:

-- be overly detailed broad
+- be overly detailed/broad
-- talk about specific characters
+- talk about specific characters / events

 The questions you want to answer in this step is: